critbyte/critbyteUI/README.md

 on, coding in a dungeon...
 However it makes it easier to visually see the code on the screen with the high contrast black with really saturated hues.

-critbytUI mimics the feel of most cmd lines and terminals.
+critbyteUI mimics the feel of most cmd lines and terminals.
 When alt-tabing or windowing over to and frow from cmd to atom, do it with less of a sudden flash!

 critbyteUI is ment to be used with code minimap, which is a plugin for atom that